bobbyngo/Elevator-Control-System-And-Simulator/README.md

 Note that this application was built on Eclipse IDE release version 4.26.0. using Window 10 OS.

-Download and extract the .zip file.
-Then import the source code directly and run the program in local IDE, otherwise the program can be compiled and executed via Command Prompt.
+1. Download and extract the .zip file.
+2. Import the source code and run the program in local IDE.
+3. Navigate to src/main/java/Main.java
+4. Right click and select to "Run As" Java Application.

 Note that each program requires its own terminal.
 In other words, it must be able to run multiple main programs (projects) concurrently.

 Navigate to `/src/main/Main.java` and run the `main` method.